sjoelund/MLS-rst-spec/source/operators.rst

 --------------------------

 The concept of variability of an expression indicates to what extent the expression can vary over time.
-See also Section 4.4.4 regarding the concept of variability.
+See also Section :ref:`TODO: 4.4.4` regarding the concept of variability.
 There are four levels of variability of expressions, starting from the least variable:

 -  constant variability